SSDD-2025/Grupo-16/README.md

 i) Go to [dockerhub](https://hub.docker.com/) and login.

-ii) Click on your profile picture (the circle that appears in the upper right corner) and go to `account settings`.
+ii) Click on your profile picture (the circle in the upper right corner) and go to `account settings`.

 iii) In the panel that should appear on the righ side, click on `Personal access tokens` and then click on `Generate new token`.